Workers-Coin/workers-coin/README.md

 ## Workers Coin

-WorkersCoin is an ASIC resistant cryptocurrency designed for mining and perfect for rewarding
+Workers Coin is an ASIC resistant cryptocurrency designed for mining and perfect for rewarding

 - Algorithm: CryptoNight Turtle
 - Max. supply: 184,467,440,735.0